denzelrenner/LIFE4136-Group1-Rotation2/README.md

 | Eutrema salsugineum | XP_006390294.1 |
 | Capsella rubella | XP_006302550.1 |

+The closest homologs of g46214 are all bbx21 proteins in different plant species.

 ### g10577

-For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the reference protein sequence.
+For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the tetraploid protein sequence.
 You should create a fasta file called `g10577_homologs.fasta` to store all homologs.

 To identify g10577 homologs in other plant species we followed the steps below: